March 28, 2026

 Zero-Maintenance Database Backups on AWS Lambda

-I hit this wall when I was juggling databases spread across different clouds and platforms - some on RDS, some on managed hosting, some on bare-metal VMs that clients had been running for years.
-I wanted one reliable backup solution that worked regardless of where the database lived, stored everything in a single auditable place, and let me track costs per client without manually slicing through a shared AWS bill.
+I wanted one solution that worked regardless of where the database lived, stored everything in a single auditable place, and let me track costs per client without manually slicing through a shared AWS bill.
+Here’s what I built and what it covers:

 The real problem is the security surface.
 The moment you have a long-running server with database credentials on it, you have something to maintain.
 It needs OS patches.
 It needs SSH access management.
 It needs monitoring.
 If you’re doing this for multiple clients, you either run one shared backup server (now a blast radius nightmare) or one per client (now you’re managing a fleet of servers whose only job is to sleep and occasionally dump a database).